ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 ## Service Configuration

-   In the following scenarios, it is assumed that the CNC is capable of requesting connectivity services from the MDSC, for example to interconnect IP routers.
+   In the following scenarios, it is assumed that the CNC is capable of requesting connectivity services from the MDSC, for example, to interconnect IP routers.

    The type of connectivity services depends on the type of physical